testground/testground/docs/USAGE.md

 # ... test output
 ```

-### Running a Test Plan on the TestGround Cloud Infrastructure
+### Running a Test Plan on the Testground Cloud Infrastructure

 #### Getting your own backend running (create a cluster in AWS)

 Follow the tutorial in the [infra folder](../infra)

-#### Link your local TestGround envinronment with your Docker Swarm Cluster running in AWS
+#### Link your local Testground envinronment with your Docker Swarm Cluster running in AWS

 Testground automatically loads an `.env.toml` file at root of your source directory.
 It contains environment settings, such as: